Kashmir advocate Babar Qadri shot dead days after citing threat to life

 "I urge the State Police administration to register FIR against this Shah Nazir who has spread wrong campaign that I work for agencies.
 This untrue statement can lead to threat to my life, Qadri had written in his last tweet.

-Qadri is the second political/ social activist to be shot dead by militants in the past 24 hours.
+Qadri is the second political/social activist to be shot dead by militants in the past 24 hours.
 Bhupinder Singh, a member of the block development council in Khag area of Budgam district, was shot dead by militants at his ancestral village Dalwash on Wednesday night.